nickjj/runninginproduction.com/tags/angularjs.md

 ---
 layout: "tags"
-tag: "angular"
+tag: "angularjs"

-title: "Websites Using Angular in Production"
+title: "Websites Using AngularJS in Production"
 description:
-  Podcast episodes and interviews where developers talk about how and why they built their web app in Angular.
+  Podcast episodes and interviews where developers talk about how and why they built their web app in AngularJS.
 ---